tryton/tryton/doc/design.rst

 `Sale Line Component <model-sale.line.component>` is created for each `Product Component <model-product.component>`.
 These components are used as the origins for the `Stock Moves
-<stock:model-stock.move>` and the sale lines of the `Invoice Lines
+<stock:model-stock.move>` and the sale lines of the *Invoice Lines*.
-<account_invoice:model-account.invoice.line>`.
 When the `Invoice <account_invoice:model-account.invoice>` method is on shipment, the smallest ratio of shipped components is used to calculate the quantity invoiced.

-For `Sale Lines <model-sale.line>` with a non-kit product containing `Product Components <model-product.component>`, a sale line is created for each one.
+For *Sale Lines* with a non-kit product containing `Product Components
+<model-product.component>`, a sale line is created for each one.

 When the sale is reset to draft, all created components are deleted.